 1. Most of the ancient Greek philosphers despised it including Plato, who said it was corrupt & led to tyranny.

-2. We live in an oligarchy, not a democracy according to Aristotle.
+2. We live in an oligarchy, not what the ancients termed a democracy according to Aristotle.

 3. It was re-introduced into Europe by the Mystery Schools, via the Medieval Guilds, secret societies etc for the purpose of bringing down the established social structures;